 - Requirement for all volunteers to maintain strict physical distancing for 14 days before departure for the airport.

 - Declaration from volunteers that they have not had any COVID-19 symptoms prior to or since arriving in the programme country and agreement that they understand that if symptoms emerge, they will need to isolate in country prior to joining the Expedition.

 - Any other requirements imposed by the Expedition country local immigration, which may include completion of a COVID-19 test pre-departure and/or on arrival in the programme country; and in the case of Nepal an in-country quarantine period, if still in place by April 2021.

 - Requiring volunteers to bring at least 7 reusable fabric face coverings.

 Overall, our principle will be to adapt programme delivery to a physically distanced model, being creative to ensure as few of the key ingredients of the Expedition experience are compromised as possible.
 However, the fundamental principles are to:

 - Stagger arrival dates into ‘waves’ and place each volunteer team into ‘bubbles’ for the Expedition

-- Our travel providers will ensure physical distanced seating in vehicles during the initial physical distancing period
+- Our travel providers will ensure physical distanced seating in vehicles throughout the programme

 - Identify isolation areas at all sites for those who may show symptoms of COVID-19 to rest and recover without risk of transmitting to others